vesoft-inc/nebula-docs/docs/manual-EN/2.query-language/4.statement-syntax/2.data-query-and-manipulation-statements/fetch-syntax.md

 -- return all the properties of vertex 100. nebula> FETCH PROP ON * 100;

--- return all the properties of vertex 100, 102
-nebula> FETCH PROP ON * 100, 102;
+-- return all the properties on tag player and team of vertex 100, 102 nebula> FETCH PROP ON * 100, 102;

 -- return all properties of vertex 100, 201。